top of page

 Small Farm Innovation Challenge

-Submit your idea—or collaborate on one—to solve real-world farming problems.
+Submit your idea to solve real-world farming problems.
 Winners get funding, mentorship, and recognition

 Equipment Lending Library

 Borrow specialized farm tools without the high upfront cost.
-Located at Kearney Agricultural Research and Extension Center in Parlier
+Kearney Research Center in Parlier.

 Small Farms Tech Hub

-One-on-one guidance to support your business, adopt tech, and access funding.
-Includes market development, digital tools, and resource referral
+One-on-one guidance to support your business, adopt tech, & access funding with market development, digital tools, & resources.

-Work with researchers to trial and adopt new approaches to irrigation, soil health, and crop management—right on your farm
+Work with researchers to trial and adopt new approaches to irrigation, soil health, and crop management.

 Resources